UUDigitalHumanitieslab/perfectextractor/README.md

 The extraction script (`perfectextractor/apps/extractor/recentpastextractor.py`) provided here allows export of these constructions from parallel corpora.

+## SINCE + duration

+In most languages, the adverb SINCE can be followed by a durational adverbial, such as *seit drei Jahren* 'since three years' in (10) below.

+    (10) Marie ist seit drei Jahren glücklich mit Jan zusammen.

+We allow extraction of such phrases in German and Dutch.

+## Present Continuous

+This application also allows extraction of the English *Present Continuous* form, such as *is reading* in (11) below.

+    (11) Mary is reading Middlemarch.

 ## Other extractors

 This application also allows extraction from parallel corpora based on part-of-speech tags or regexes.